AndriiHeonia/hull/README.md

-Hull.js is a JavaScript library that builds concave hull by the set of points.
+Hull.js is a JavaScript library that builds concave hull by a set of points.

 ## Examples